av01d/tinymce-codemirror/README.md

 - Macintosh users now see Macintosh keyboard shortcuts.

 Version 1.2 - 2013-09-04
-- Dirty state of CodeMirror now passed on to TinyMCE.
-- When submitting CodeMirror code to TinyMCE, cursor position is retained.
-  Note: this only works when the cursor is *not* inside a <tag>.
+- When you close the CodeMirror popup window, the cursor position will be maintained; the cursor in TinyMCE will be moved to wherever it was in CodeMirror.
+This only works when the cursor is inside a text-node (*not* in a &lt;tag&gt;) in CodeMirror.
+- When the code in CodeMirror becomes “dirty”, TinyMCE will be notified about it (made dirty as well).

 Version 1.1 - 2013-07-19
 - New options jsFiles and cssFiles.